Even in the most ideal conditions, keeping your student loans under control can be a hassle.

 Tip #3: Auto-Payments

-Normally, we don’t recommend auto-payments.
-Putting your student loans on cruise control can leave you vulnerable to surprise increases in payments.
-However, when you are out of the country, the auto-payments are a necessary evil.
+When you are out of the country, auto-payments are a necessary evil.
 Internet connections can be spotty, schedules change, and mistakes can be made.

 Even if you do sign up for the auto-payments, it is still a good idea to keep an eye on your monthly bills and payments.
 If your lender takes out more or less than expected, you have a problem.
 You will also want to keep an eye on your account to make sure that you always have sufficient funds for all of your payments.